-Topics, documents and questions were made available in English, German, Italian, Romanian, and Spanish.
+Topics, documents and questions were made available in English, German, Italian, Romanian, Spanish and two new languages added this year -Arabic and Bulgarian.
 We worked only with English language data.
 The Background Collections (one for each topic) are comparable (but not identical) topic-related collections created in all the different languages.

-3 Answer Validation based Machine Reading System Architecture
+3 Machine Reading System Architecture